 - You have a high temperature (fever), which doesn't settle with medicines such as paracetamol, or which hangs about for three days or more.

-- Your symptoms are not settling; for example, vomiting for more than 1-2 days, or diarrhoea that does not start to settle after 3-4 days.
+- Your symptoms are not settling; for example, vomiting for more than a few days, or diarrhoea that does not start to settle after 3-4 days.

 - Your infection was caught abroad.